Sukez

 Sukez (born Gift Sukali) is a Malawian film director, filmmaker, and entrepreneur.
 He is the founder and chief executive officer of HD Plus Creations, a Malawian media company specializing in film production, music videos, and commercial advertisements.
 Sukez is regarded as one of the pioneers of modern music video production in Malawi.

 Career

-Sukez began his career in media production around 2012, after studying Mass communication and acquiring experience in photography and video editing.
+Sukez began his career in media production around 2012, after studying Management Information System and self-taught skills in graphic designing, photography and video editing.
 He co-founded HD Plus Creations in Blantyre, which grew to become one of Malawi's most recognized production houses.

 He has directed music videos for notable Malawian musicians such as Fredokiss, Gwamba, Faith Mussa, and Kell Kay.
 Through HD Plus Creations, he has also produced commercial adverts, documentaries, and campaign films for organizations including UNDP, World Bank, and local Malawian NGOs.

 His projects have been screened on regional platforms and contributed to Malawi's visibility in the broader African film industry.

 In December 2021, his film Fatsani: A Tale of Survival was selected as Malawi's second submission for Best International Feature Film at the 94th Academy Awards, after Shemu Joyah’s The Road to Sunrise in 2018.